Digital identity: Background

 A critical problem in cyberspace is knowing who one is interacting with.
 Using only static identifiers such as passwords and email, there is no way to precisely determine the identity of a person in cyberspace because this information can be stolen or used by many individuals acting as one.
 Digital identity based on dynamic entity relationships captured from behavioral history across multiple websites and mobile apps can verify and authenticate identity with up to 95% accuracy.

 By comparing a set of entity relationships between a new event (e.g., login) and past events, a pattern of convergence can verify or authenticate the identity as legitimate whereas divergence indicates an attempt to mask an identity.
 Data used for digital identity is generally encrypted using a one-way hash, thereby avoiding privacy concerns.
 Because it is based on behavioral history, a digital identity is very hard to fake or steal.

 Related information

 A digital identity may also be referred to as a digital subject or digital entity.
 They are the digital representation of a set of claims made by one party about itself or another person, group, thing, or concept.
 A digital twin which is also commonly known as a data double or virtual twin is a secondary version of the original user's data.
 Which is used both as a way to observe what said user does on the internet as well as customize a more personalized internet experience.
 Due to the collection of personal data, there have been many social, political, and legal controversies tying into data doubles.

+While in manufacturing and other multi-organization environments, digital identity is used to enable secure interactions between separate organizations.
+For a secure federated digital thread, participating systems rely on verified digital identities to authenticate organizations before exchanging product lifecycle data, supporting trust and controlled data sharing across organizational boundaries.